-Proposals for inclusion in the 2019 Proxy Statement Other proposals/nominees to be presented at the 2019 Annual Meeting Type of proposal SEC Rules permit shareholders to submit proposals for inclusion in our 2019 Proxy Statement by satisfying the requirements set forth in Rule 14a-8 of the Securities Exchange Act Shareholders may present proposals for director nominations directly at the 2019 Annual Meeting (and not for inclusion in our proxy materials) by satisfying the requirements set forth in Article II, Section 2.5 and Article III, Section 3.7 of our Bylaws When proposal must be received by the Company No later than the close of business on October 10, 2018 No earlier than November 7, 2018, and no later than December 7, 2018 Where to send By mail: Office of the Corporate Secretary One Liberty Plaza, 7th Floor New York, New York 10006 What to include The information required by Rule 14a-8 The information required by our Bylaws
+Proposals for inclusion in the 2019 Proxy Statement Other proposals/nominees to be presented at the 2019 Annual Meeting SEC Rules permit shareholders to submit proposals for inclusion in our 2019 Proxy Statement by satisfying the requirements set forth in Rule 14a-8 of the Securities Exchange Act Shareholders may present proposals for director nominations directly at the 2019 Annual Meeting (and not for inclusion in our proxy materials) by satisfying the requirements set forth in Article II, Section 2.5 and Article III, Section 3.7 of our Bylaws No later than the close of business on October 10, 2018 No earlier than November 7, 2018, and no later than December 7, 2018 By mail: Office of the Corporate Secretary One Liberty Plaza, 7th Floor New York, New York 10006 The information required by Rule 14a-8 The information required by our Bylaws - the 2019 Proxy Statement SEC Rules permit shareholders to submit proposals for inclusion in our 2019 Proxy Statement by satisfying the requirements set forth in Rule 14a-8 of the Securities Exchange Act No later than the close of business on October 10, 2018 By mail: Office of the Corporate Secretary One Liberty Plaza, 7th Floor New York, New York 10006

-- Any proposal without the required notice will not be considered properly submitted under our Bylaws.
+\ Any proposal without the required notice will not be considered properly submitted under our Bylaws.
 Any proposal that is received by us after December 7, 2018 will not be considered filed on a timely basis under Rule 14a-4(c)(1).
 Proposals that are not properly submitted or timely filed will not be presented at the Annual Meeting.
-For such proposals that are properly submitted and timely filed, SEC rules permit management to retain discretion to vote proxies we receive, provided that (1) we include in our Proxy Statement advice on the nature of the proposal and how we intend to exercise our voting discretion and (2) the proponent does not issue a Proxy Statement. - Our Bylaws are available in the corporate governance section of our website at http://investor.abm.com/corporate-governance.cfm.
+For such proposals that are properly submitted and timely filed, SEC rules permit management to retain discretion to vote proxies we receive, provided that (1) we include in our Proxy Statement advice on the nature of the proposal and how we intend to exercise our voting discretion and (2) the proponent does not issue a Proxy Statement.

-APPENDIX A
+\\ Our Bylaws are available in the corporate governance section of our website at http://investor.abm.com/corporate-governance.cfm.

-RECONCILIATION OF GAAP FINANCIAL MEASURES TO NON-GAAP FINANCIAL MEASURES
+APPENDIX A RECONCILIATION OF GAAP FINANCIAL MEASURES TO NON-GAAP FINANCIAL MEASURES

-(\$ in millions) Year Ended October 31, 2017 Reconciliation of Income from Continuing Operations to Income from Continuing Operations Adjusted For Impact of GCA Acquisition Income from Continuing Operations Impact of GCA acquisition \$ 78.1 17.0 Income from Continuing Operations excluding impact of GCA acquisition \$ 95.1 Reconciliation of Net Income to Adjusted EBITDA Adjusted For Impact of GCA Acquisition Net income \$ 3.8 Net loss (income) from discontinued operations Items impacting comparability 74.3 61.0 Income tax (provision) benefit 8.8 Interest income from energy efficient government buildings (0.4) Interest expense 19.2 Depreciation and amortization 70.1 Impact of GCA acquisition (14.3) Adjusted EBITDA \$ 222.4 Reconciliation of Revenue to Revenue Adjusted For Impact of GCA Acquisition Revenue \$ 5,453.6 Impact of GCA Acquisition ¢ (169.7) Revenue Adjusted For Impact of GCA Acquisition \$ 5,283.8
+(\$ in millions) Year Ended October 31, 2017 Reconciliation of Income from Continuing Operations to Income from Continuing Operations Adjusted For Impact of GCA Acquisition Income from Continuing Operations Impact of GCA acquisition Income from Continuing Operations excluding impact of GCA acquisition \$ \$ 78.1 17.0 95.1 Reconciliation of Net Income to Adjusted EBITDA Adjusted For Impact of GCA Acquisition Net income Net loss (income) from discontinued operations Items impacting comparability Income tax (provision) benefit Interest income from energy efficient government buildings Interest expense Depreciation and amortization Impact of GCA acquisition Adjusted EBITDA \$ 3.8 74.3 61.0 8.8 (0.4) 19.2 70.1 (14.3) 222.4 Reconciliation of Revenue to Revenue Adjusted For Impact of GCA Acquisition Revenue Impact of GCA Acquisition \$ 5,453.6 (169.7) Revenue Adjusted For Impact of GCA Acquisition \$ 5,283.8 10 D